-Falls are usually caused by a combination of several risk factors that jeopardize our ability to carry out the activities of daily living safely and securely.
-Many risk factors affect our ability to walk (our “gait”) and our balance.
+Falls are usually caused by a combination of several risk factors that threaten our ability to carry out the activities of daily living safely and securely.
+Many risk factors affect our balance and gait (ability to walk).
 These factors include physical risk factors related to your body, habit or lifestyle risk factors, and environmental risk factors.

 Physical Risk Factors

-As we age, many of us develop long-term physical conditions or illnesses that impact on gait and balance.
-Also, a great number of older people suffer from more than one of these conditions at the same, making the risk of a fall even greater.
+As we age, many of us develop long-term physical conditions or illnesses that have an impact on gait and balance.
+Also, a great number of older people suffer from more than one of these conditions at the same time, making the risk of a fall even greater.
 The following are some examples of illnesses or conditions that increase the risk of falling:

 - Older age